Bhavithayelamati/Aicore-project2/README.md

 - [License](#license)

 ## Description
-Hangman is a classic game in which a player thinks of a word, and the other player tries to guess that word within a certain amount of attempts.
-This implementation is a computerized version where the computer thinks of a word, and the user attempts to guess it.
+Hangman is a classic game where a player thinks of a word, and another player tries to guess it within a certain number of attempts.
+This implementation is a computerized version where the computer selects a word, and the user tries to guess it.
+The aim of the project is to provide an entertaining and interactive experience while practicing basic Python concepts.

 ## Installation
+To set up the Hangman game on your local machine:

+1. Ensure you have Python installed.
-No specific installation steps are required for this project.
-Simply download or clone the repository to your local machine.
+2. Download or clone the repository to your preferred directory.
+3. Open a terminal or command prompt.
+4. Navigate to the project directory.
+5. Run the `milestone_2.py` file to initiate the Hangman game.

 ## Usage
 1. Open the terminal or command prompt.